Opioid agonist therapy: Travel

 In the UK, patients on methadone maintenance who wish to travel overseas are subject to certain legal requirements surrounding the exportation and importation of methadone.
 The prescriber must be provided with details of travel, after which they will arrange for a Home Office Export License to be provided.
 This license is only required if the total amount being exported exceeds 500 mg.
 Granting of the license does not allow for the importation of methadone into any overseas jurisdiction.
 For importation, the patient should contact the embassy of their destination country and request permission to import methadone onto their shores, although not all countries allow the importation of controlled drugs.
 The license also allows for the re-importation of any remaining methadone back into the UK.
 It is normal for patients traveling overseas to be prescribed methadone in a tablet form, as tablets are easier to transport.
 For patients who expect to be overseas for a prolonged period of time, "courtesy" arrangements can be made at a local clinic which arrange for the prescription of the necessary medication.
 If traveling throughout the United States, state or city clinics may offer "take home" doses for the period of time patients will be gone.
 Depending on length of travel or clinic rules, they may opt to have their "courtesy" dose at another clinic that is closer to where they are travelling.

 Buprenorphine

-Buprenorphine was approved by the United States Food and Drug Administration (FDA) in 2002.
+Buprenorphine was approved by the US Food and Drug Administration (FDA) in 2002.
 The lowest optimal dose of buprenorphine is 8 mg.
 Buprenorphine has fewer withdrawal symptoms upon discontinuation, lower risk for overdose, and lower potential for abuse; therefore, it is more effective for unsupervised treatment than methadone.
 Opioid users can take fewer doses per week than methadone.
 Side effects of buprenorphine may include constipation and disordered sleep.